DolphinAnalyticsAI/connies-website/README.md

 ## Site Location
 The developer will use the `/site` subfolder to add their site files for hugo site.

-## Git Branch to do work
-Developer will not use the Main branch but create a feature branch named with their name.

-Here’s the updated section with the correct repository name (`connies-website`) and clear instructions for developers:

 ---

 ## **Git Branch Instructions**